thomasWeise/moptipy/README.md

                    n_runs=5,  # we will execute 5 runs per setup
                    n_threads=1)  # we use only a single thread here

-    EndResult.from_logs(  # parse all log files and print end results td, lambda er: print(f"{er.algorithm} on {er.instance}: {er.best_f}"))
+    from_logs(  # parse all log files and print end results td, lambda er: print(f"{er.algorithm} on {er.instance}: {er.best_f}"))
 # The temp directory is deleted as soon as we leave the `with` block.
 ```